 Sticky poop often results from eating high-fat foods like fried products and full-fat dairy, but can also occur due to underlying health conditions such as an intestinal bleed or Crohn’s.

-It is important to discuss any changes in bowel movements with a healthcare professional.
+It is important to discuss any changes in the color, frequency, shape, and texture of bowel movements with a healthcare professional.
 While dietary factors can explain some unusual stools, other types of stool may be a sign of a serious health condition.

 What foods cause it?

-For people who have a problem digesting fats, eating high-fat foods may cause greasy stools.
-Some examples of high-fat foods include fried foods, fatty cuts of meat, whole milk dairy products, oils, butter, and pastries.
+For people who have a problem digesting fats, eating high fat foods may cause greasy, sticky stools.
+Some examples of high fat foods include

-A healthful diet that includes adequate amounts of fiber from fruits, vegetables, beans, lentils, nuts, seeds, and whole grains, which can all promote gut health.
+A healthy diet that includes adequate fiber from fruits, vegetables, beans, lentils, nuts, seeds, and whole grains can all promote gut health.
 Limiting processed foods, having a regular schedule, exercising, and getting adequate sleep can also help promote healthy bowel movements.